-There is also an option to make the Post 'Stick to the Front Page'.
+There is also an option to make the Post 'Stick to the top of the blog'.
 Sticky Posts are placed at the top of all blog posts and stay there even after new posts are published.
-Tick the Stick to the Front Page checkbox to make the Post 'Sticky'.
+Tick the Stick to the top of the blog checkbox to make the Post 'Sticky'.
 This option is only available for Posts.
 It's not available for Pages.

-You can also change the visibility of the Page by clicking the link just to the right of Visibility: within the Status & Visibility panel.
+You can also change the visibility of the Page by clicking the link just to the right of Visibility within the Status & Visibility panel.